nathaliagiusti/random-string-generator/README.md

 # RandomStringGenerator

-**A module to generate a random string based on a given string pattern**
+**Generates a random string based on a given string pattern**

 ## Installation

-The package can be installed by adding `random-string-generator` to your list of dependencies in `composer.json` as following:
+The package can be used by adding `random-string-generator` to your list of dependencies in `composer.json` as following:

 ```
 composer require ngiusti/random-string-generator